joshua-zingale/masters-project/report/report.md

 ## Student Developers
 The summer program split a cohort of 22 students into project groups and supported them with professional development lectures and workshops.
 During the summer program, one of the authors (Zingale) managed a team of six upperclassman undergraduates to develop the AI Tutor.
+The development team met twice a week for the extent of the program for one to three hours, depending on the needs of the day.
 The student developers had foundational programming knowledge but lacked experience working on a development team;
 to wit, they had not worked with coding standards, code linters, unit tests with code coverage requirements, nor continuous integration.

 Given the limited length of the summer program, starting to code as soon as possible was imperative.
 This imperative led the design of the coding standards, code repository management, and sprints.
 The aspects were designed both to educate the student developers on working toward a production environment and to encourage maintainable code beyond the students' abandonment of the project.

 ## Coding Standards

 The following standards were enforced, requiring all Python code to pass

-- Pyright^[[https://github.com/microsoft/pyright](https://github.com/microsoft/pyright)] on strict mode, a type checker that requires the use of Python's otherwise optional type annotations;
+- Pyright^[[https://github.com/microsoft/pyright](https://github.com/microsoft/pyright)] on strict mode, a type checker that requires the use of Python's otherwise optional type annotations,
-- Ruff^[[https://github.com/astral-sh/ruff](https://github.com/astral-sh/ruff)]'s formatting and logic checks, which checked for such things as docstring presence and lack of unused variables;
+- Ruff^[[https://github.com/astral-sh/ruff](https://github.com/astral-sh/ruff)]'s formatting and logic checks, which checked for such things as docstring presence and lack of unused variables,
-- all existent unit tests;
+- all existent unit tests, and
-- and test coverage expectations, instructing the student developers to write tests for added features.
+- test coverage expectations, instructing the student developers to write tests for added features.

 These standards were new to all the student developers, but they learned well within the first week of development how to run the tests and how to bring their code into compliance therewith.